0.0 Executive Summary

 -

-Capacity Check: Accounted for size differences to avoid running out of space early.
+Capacity Check: Size differences were considered to avoid running out of space early.

 -

-Backup Test: Verified that offsite backups work and data can be restored.
+Backup Test: Verified that offsite backups work and that data can be restored.

 2.0: CONCLUSION